deliveryhero/lymph/docs/configuration.rst

     A comma separated sequence of ZooKeeper hosts.

-.. describe:: registry:chroot: /iris
+.. describe:: registry:chroot: /lymph

-    A path that will be used as a prefix for all znodes managed by iris.
+    A path that will be used as a prefix for all znodes managed by lymph.

 .. _ZooKeeper: http://zookeeper.apache.org/